kjkrol/jackson-mappers-wrapper/README.md

                             .orElseThrow(() -> new AssertionError("Can not serialize object to JSON"));
 ```

-The result of serialization is a message:
+The result of serialization is a String object:

 ```json